mariusmagureanu/dots/README.md

 ## About
-This is just placeholder for the various config files I've got lying around my box.
+This is just a placeholder for the various config files I've got lying around my box.